 Whiskey could be obtained by prescription from medical doctors.
-The labels clearly warned that it was strictly for medicinal purposes and any other uses were illegal, but even so doctors freely wrote prescriptions and drug-stores filled them without question, so the number of "patients" increased dramatically.
+The labels clearly warned that it was strictly for medicinal purposes and any other uses were illegal.
+Still, doctors freely wrote prescriptions, and drug-stores filled them without question, so the number of "patients" increased dramatically.

 4. The industrial use of alcohol was still legal.
 Many industries needed a lot more alcohol than they used to.